 If the CRCO is unavailable, including due to a conflict of interest or other disqualifying reason, the report will be directed to another CRCO, if the District has designated another individual to serve in that capacity.
 If the District has not designated another CRCO, the Superintendent will ensure that another person with the appropriate training and qualifications is appointed to act as the CRCO.

-b) All complaints of sexual harassment will be investigated regardless of the form in which those complaints are made.
-For oral complaints, the individual will be encouraged to complete the complaint form, which is available on the District website, in writing.
-If he or she refuses, a complaint form based on the oral report will be prepared.
-The complainant will be provided a copy of the completed complaint form.
+- Will investigate all complaints of sexual harassment regardless of how those complaints are reported and treat all complaints with equal priority.
+For verbal complaints, the individual will be encouraged to complete, in writing, the complaint form.
+If the individual reporting prefers not to fill out the complaint form, a complaint form or equivalent documentation based on the verbal reporting will be prepared.
+The individual reporting the harassment will be provided a copy of the completed complaint form.

-4. A summary of prior relevant incidents, reported or unreported; and
+- A summary of any prior relevant incidents disclosed in the investigation, reported or unreported; and

 The determination as to which District policies and/or documents are applicable is fact specific, and the CRCO may work with other District staff such as the District’s Title IX Coordinator(s) to determine which District policies and/or documents are applicable to the specific facts of the complaint.